 The weeds look natural in clumps which can be planted into chosen substrate given enough spacing within the cut stems.
 You need to handle the weeds with care using tweezers to plant the weeds individually.

 You don't need soil fertilizer for maintenance and propagation.
-But of course, supply them with good micronutrients like iron to undergo normal growth process.
+But of course, supply them with right micronutrients like iron to undergo normal growth process.

 To further enhance the coloration, you need to supply the weeds with prescribed levels of nitrate and phosphate.
 Besides that, enough dosage of carbon dioxide injection will cause more vigorous growth.

 The dwarf rotala is not a delicate aquarium plant but enjoys receiving sunshine.
 It can grow from a partly shaded pond to a sun-exposed environment.
-It can grow up to 2.5 centimeters each week provided of an abundant lighting condition.
+It can grow up to 2.5 centimeters each week provided a sufficient lighting condition.

 Under the bright light, the plant’s green leaves will turn fuchsia, pink or red showcasing its allure.
-However, under the medium light the weeds turn yellow-green and somewhat lanky.
-Under low light, the leaves take its original bright color and might not propagate unforceful.
+However, under the medium light, the weeds become yellow-green and somewhat lanky.
+Under low light, the leaves take its original bright color and might not propagate unforcefully.

 Therefore, you need to balance the light of the aquarium to the moderate lighting of 3.5 up to 5 watts for each gallon of water to provide a natural feel.
-The stronger light you provide these weeds the smaller and the more densely packed their leaves will be.
+The stronger the light you provide these weeds, the smaller and the more densely packed their leaves will be.